Cossie01/Fundamentals-of-Data-Analysis-Assessment/README.md

 - ~~Read in 2021 Cao Data
 - ~~Read in 2020 Cao Data
 - ~~Read in 2019 Cao Data~~
+- ~~Clean up the data~~
-- Clean up the data
+- Add all the data sets together
+- Use the course code as the index and remove duplicates
+- Remove all courses that were not ran in the certain years
+- Add all the points for R1 for the three years
 - Detailed comparison using pandas
 - Plots

 Items I learned

-- sometimes you need to re-load the whole kernel again to ensure something runs correctly.
+- Sometimes you need to re-load the whole kernel again to ensure something runs correctly.
 This occured when I was trying to remove colums from 2021 dataset, it would remove some columns but then when it was re-ran separetly then an error would appear and state that the column wasnt there so took some time trying to figure that out.
+- In times it felt it would be faster but I knew by learning new ways it will help me be more efficient in the future.
+-

 ![cheetsheet](https://st11.ning.com/topology/rest/1.0/file/get/2808327959?profile=original)